coteditor/CotEditor/CONTRIBUTING.md

 Currently, the CotEditor project only accepts new localizations from providers who can maintain them in the future.
 When submitting a new localization, please explicitly indicate if you also intend to be a localization maintainer.
 For more information on the standard maintenance process of localizations, please refer to the following subsection.

-You have two options for adding a new localization to CotEditor.app.
+You have two options for adding a new localization to CotEditor.
 Choose one of them depending on your knowledge and preferences:

 - Option 1: Add a new localization in Xcode by yourself and make a pull request (for those who get used to git and Xcode projects):
     - Open CotEditor.xcodeproj in Xcode, go to Project > CotEditor > Info > Localizations, and add your language to the table.
 Then, the new language you added will automatically appear in the string catalogs.